Your New England autumn trip planning guide

 The Colonial Inn could get by on its looks alone, but the food lives up to the billing.
 The pork tenderloin is not to be missed, as well as the sea bass.
 Salads are well beyond boring iceberg, and the deserts are truly wonderful, especially the cheesecake and chocolate cakes.
 The Colonial Inn has a Sunday brunch, which is truly inspiring with quantity to match innovative quality dishes.
 Try it, especially during autumn as a precursor to a Sunday foliage drive.

 The southwest suburbs of Boston offer some great foliage, too.
 Walpole, Westwood and Medfield are nice, small towns with parks and ponds perfect for a weekend stroll.
 Walpole has the 89-acre Bird Park and 365-acre Adams Farm (North St.), both with attractive grounds and wonderful fall foliage.
+Be sure, also, to check out the spectacular pumpkin patch at the Epiphany Church of Walpole in the town center (pictured above).
 Westwood features the 1,250 acre Hale Reservation, located just off Route 109 near the town center.
-Hale is secluded, but safe -- a popular camp area in the summer and a foliage strolling destination in the fall.
+Hale is secluded, but safe -- a popular camp area in the summer and for foliage strolling destination in the fall.

 Medfield features Rocky Woods State Reservation (Hartford St., Tel.
 781-784-0567), a great place for light hiking.
 Its owners, the Trustees of Reservations state on their Web Site: "The reservation features over six miles of former woods roads and footpaths through rolling hills of white pine and red oak that are part of both the Neponset River Watershed and the Charles River Watershed.
 Rocky ledges and glacial erratics are evidence of glaciers that receded some 10,000 years ago."